Canada at the Summer Olympics: Boxing

+Breakdancing

+Canada's Phil Wizard won the gold medal in the first Olympic men's breakdancing competition at the 2024 games.

 Canoeing and kayaking

 Slalom

 Canada has never won an Olympic medal in a whitewater event.
 Their best finish was fourth in the men's K-1 competition at the 2004 games.

 Sprint

 Adam van Koeverden and Caroline Brunet are recent multiple medal winners for Canada.

 Cycling

 Two Canadians have won gold medals in cycling: Lori-Ann Muenzer at the 2004 Summer Olympics in Athens, and Kelsey Mitchell at the 2020 Summer Olympics in Tokyo.
 Another Canadian cyclist of note is Clara Hughes, double bronze medalist in Atlanta (1996).
 She has also won medals in the 2002 and 2006 Winter Olympics in speed skating, and is the only Olympian to win multiple medals in both the summer and winter games.

 BMX racing

 Canada has never won an Olympic medal in a BMX racing event since its introduction to the Olympics in 2008.
-Its best finish was fifth in the men's competition at the 2016 games.
+Their best finish was fifth in the men's competition at the 2016 games and the women's competition at the 2024 games.